Black-Kamelia/Sprinkler/utils/README.md

 ## Exceptions

 The library provides a few methods to throw exceptions with a message.
+The reason for this is that the standard library provides the `error` function to throw an IllegalStateException, but nothing else.
+To complement this, the following functions are provided:

 - `illegalArgument(message: String): Nothing` throws an `IllegalArgumentException` with the given message.
 - `assertionError(message: String): Nothing` throws an `AssertionError` with the given message.